-This course is designed to prepare students for administrative and leadership roles in the field o early childhood education.
+This course is designed to prepare students for administrative and leadership roles in the field of early child-hood education.
 An overview of various types of early childhood programs and philosophies will be presented.
-Relevant topics including program planning, implementing, leading and managing personnel, financing and bud eting, and establishing policies will
+Relevant topics including program planning, implementing, leading and managing personnel, financing and budgeting, and establishing policies will be discussed.
+A review of current licensing laws as established by the Ohio Department of Job and Family Services will also be included in the course.
+Four hours in an approved setting is required.